Burbank, California: Studio Corridor

 The relocation plans changed following Comcast Corp.'s $30 billion acquisition of NBC Universal in January 2011.
 NBC Universal announced in January 2012 it would relocate the NBC Network, Telemundo's L.A.
 Bureau, as well as local stations KNBC and KVEA to the former Technicolor building located on the lower lot of Universal Studios in Universal City.
 The former NBC Studios were renamed The Burbank Studios.

-In 2019, the Conan O'Brien moved his TBS talk show, Conan, to Stage 15 on the Warner Bros. studios lot in Burbank, where it continued to tape until 2021 when the show ended.
+In 2019, Conan O'Brien moved his TBS talk show, Conan, to Stage 15 on the Warner Bros. studios lot in Burbank, where it continued to tape until 2021 when the show ended.
 Stage 15, constructed in the late 1920s, was used to shoot films such as Calamity Jane (1953), Blazing Saddles (1974), A Star Is Born (1976) and Ghostbusters (1984).

 In the early 1990s, Burbank tried unsuccessfully to lure Sony Pictures Entertainment, the Columbia and TriStar studios owner based in Culver City, and 20th Century Fox, which had threatened to move from its West Los Angeles lot unless the city granted permission to upgrade its facility.
 Fox stayed after getting Los Angeles city approval on its $200 million expansion plan.
 In 1999, the city managed to gain Cartoon Network Studios which took up residence in an old commercial bakery building located on North 3rd St. when it separated its production operations from Warner Bros.
 Animation in Sherman Oaks.

 Cinema history

-Hundreds of major feature films have been filmed in Burbank including Casablanca (1942), starring Humphrey Bogart.
+Hundreds of major feature films have been filmed in the studios in Burbank including Casablanca (1942), starring Humphrey Bogart.
 The movie began production a few months after the Japanese bombing of Pearl Harbor.
 Due to World War II, location shooting was restricted and filming near airports was banned.
 As a result, Casablanca shot most of its major scenes on Stage 1 at the Warner Bros.
 Burbank Studios, including the film's airport scene.
 It featured a foggy Moroccan runway created on the stage where Bogart's character does not fly away with Ingrid Bergman.
 Bonnie and Clyde (1967) was also filmed at the Warner Bros.
 Burbank Studios.